The Star Trek Movies: What’s The Best Order To Watch Them In

 In-Universe Date: 2286

-Depending on your leanings, some consider The Voyage Home to be the best Star Trek movie and it’s easy to see why.
-As was Search for Spock, it is also directed by Leonard Nimoy, after proving he had the chops.
+Depending on your leanings, some consider The Voyage Home to be the best Star Trek movie, and it’s easy to see why.
+As was Search for Spock, this is also directed by Leonard Nimoy after proving he had the chops.
 Star Trek IV was a huge critical hit and crushed at the box office as well.
 It was divergent from previous Star Trek movies in a few key areas.

 For starters, having the Enterprise (now a Bird of Prey) crew transported back in time to the “present-day” gave a juxtaposition we really hadn’t seen before in the franchise.
 It grounded the characters a bit more in reality, seemingly setting the stage for what would come in the future for this world.